abhishekchaturvedi10/Advanced-Programming-Assignments/README.md

 # Advanced-Programming-Assignments

 Problems and solutions of the assignments done in AP course.

 Covers the implementation of OOPS concepts.

+#0 - Interactive GUI to display active cases, recovered cases and recovery dates of people from selected towers.

+#1 - Hospital bed allocator.

-#2 - Implementation of a food ordering app.
+#2 - Food ordering app.

-#3 - Implementation of Mafia game.
+#3 - Mafia game.